opendr-eu/opendr/projects/data_generation/synthetic-multi-view-facial-image-generation/README.md

 [[Paper]](https://arxiv.org/abs/2003.08124)

-We cite with small modifications of publicly available code in order to be easily executed, a novel un-supervised framework that can synthesize photorealistic rotated faces using only single-view image collections in the wild.
+We utilize with small modifications  publicly available code in order to be easily executed, a novel un-supervised framework that can synthesize photorealistic rotated faces using only single-view image collections in the wild.
 The key insight is that rotating faces in the 3D space back and forth, and re-rendering them to the 2D plane can serve as a strong self-supervision.